jcurl/RJCP.DLL.CrashReporter/docs/dev-tracing.md

 ## Why use Crash Reporter

-.NET provides trace functionality, but the default `TraceListeners` log to the console always, or log to disk always.
+.NET Framework 4.x provides trace functionality, with the framework providing `TraceListeners` that can log to the console or to a file.
+The .NET Core provides an `ILogger` via a `ILoggerFactory` that has similar functionality.
 They append logs as required.
 Most of the time these logs are not required, can slow down your application slightly while writing to disk and more importantly, fill up the space on the users harddisk, pushing the onus onto the user to remove unneeded trace files, or to disable traces (and so have no possibility to report issues without reenabling and spending significant effort in reproduction).

-The Crash Reporter traces in RAM initially, uses a prioritized queue to discard old traces as RAM usage increases, and only writes them to disk when instructed to do so.
+This library provides a `TraceListener` implementation that instead allows traces to be logged to RAM initially, using a prioritized queue to discard old traces as RAM usage increases, and only writes them to disk when instructed to do so.
 This means traces are only saved as they're required (when there's a problem).

+The `LogSource` class from the `RJCP.Diagnostics.Trace` library provides the singleton required that `RJCP.Diagnostics.CrashReporter` can use to trace to a trace listener (or your own `TraceListener` or `ILogger`).

 ## Quick Guide

+### .NET Framework 4.x

-Reference the `RJCP.Diagnostics.CrashReporter` library into your project, and modify the `App.config` file to include the following:
+On .NET Framework 4.x ,reference the `RJCP.Diagnostics.CrashReporter` library into your project, and modify the `App.config` file to include the following:

 ```xml
   <system.diagnostics>